JAlcocerT/JAlcocerT/content/blog/da-ml-calculus.md

 The classic: the area under a curve!

-Why do we want that?
+Why would we want that?

 Well, I can think already about few examples:

-1. /JAlcocerT/machine-learning-the-roc-curve-in-detail
+1. For ML, the [ROC and its AUC](/JAlcocerT/machine-learning-the-roc-curve-in-detail) informs about how good a ML Classification algorithm performs
 2.

 **The Jacobian**